Marinara Sauce

 • Finely chop all the vegetables or process in a food processor.
 Heat the olive oil in a large pot then add the vegetables.
 Cook for 2-3 minutes.

 • Stir in the tomato paste until no tomato paste lumps left.
-Add crushed tomatoes, diced tomatoes, oregano, and the whole sprig of basil.
+Add crushed tomatoes, diced tomatoes, and oregano.

 • Simmer uncovered for at least 20 minutes, stirring occasionally.
-Remove the basil and taste for salt and pepper.
+Stir in the basil and taste for salt and pepper.
 Serve as desired.

 Notes